Visiting the Colosseum in Rome

-It was built in 72 A.D and 80 A.D under Emperor Vespasian for his successor, Titus.
+It was built in 72 A.D. and 80 A.D. under Emperor Vespasian for his successor, Titus.

 It features 80 entrances and can accommodate up to 50,000 spectators.
-According to a tour guide, aside from the occasional sports and gladiatorial games held in the past, the Colosseum used to be an emperor’s brutal playground where they kill 10,000 animals in a single day.
+According to a tour guide, aside from the occasional sports and gladiatorial games held in the past, the Colosseum used to be an emperor’s brutal playground where they killed 10,000 animals in a single day.

 Historians also mentioned that the Ancient Romans would flood the Colosseum and perform a mock-sea battle inside.

 If you are joining the group tour, depending on your type of ticket, you’ll get to roam around the Belvedere on the third, fourth, and fifth levels, where you’ll be offered a different view of the arena.